marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     Probing devices to guess BIOS drives.
 This may take a long time.
     * Grub has been installed to /boot successfully.

-DONT\_MOUNT\_BOOT variable will prevent grub from trying to mount the boot partition and consequently failing, since it is already mounted.
-When prompted for the installation directory, just type /boot.
+DONT\_MOUNT\_BOOT variable prevents grub from trying to mount the boot partition, already mounted, and consequently failing.
+When prompted for the installation directory, just type /boot. grub stage1 and stage1.5 must then be installed respectively on the MBR and in the DOS compatibility region of /dev/sda.

-It is now time to actually install grub on the MBR of /dev/sda.
-Open grub command line simply typing grub and follow the example below.

     grub> root (hd0,0)